itsmegaram/Group-Project/README.md

 **_1. Load, clean, and describe the dataset_**

-**1.1 Load the file**
+**_1.1 Load the file_**

 Code tasks

-• Read the tab-delimited file into a pandas DataFrame.
+- Read the tab-delimited file into a pandas DataFrame.
-• Skip or handle the comment lines at the top (the dataset begins after metadata lines).
+- Skip or handle the comment lines at the top (the dataset begins after metadata lines).
-• Convert numeric columns to numeric types (floats/ints).
+- Convert numeric columns to numeric types (floats/ints).
-• Replace -- with missing values (NaN).
+- Replace -- with missing values (NaN).
-• Confirm the number of rows and columns.
+- Confirm the number of rows and columns.

-• Explain how you loaded the file (1–3 sentences).
+• _Explain how you loaded the file (1–3 sentences)._

-  We loaded the LabMT 1.0 dataset (Data_Set_S1.txt) as a file with a delimited tab, using pandas.read_csv().
-The file begins with three lines of metadata so in order to skip those rows, we used skiprows=3.
-We converted all the numeric columns into numeric types using pd.to_numeric() and replacing "--" values with NaN to show the missing ranks.
+  We loaded the LabMT 1.0 dataset (Data_Set_S1.txt) as a file with a delimited tab, using 'pandas.read_csv()'.
+The file begins with three lines of metadata so in order to skip those rows, we used 'skiprows=3'.
+We converted all the numeric columns into numeric types using 'pd.to_numeric()' and replacing "--" values with 'NaN' to show the missing ranks.

-• State the shape of the dataset (rows × columns).
+• _State the shape of the dataset (rows × columns)._

-  After loading and clearing the dataset, it contains [10222] rows x [8] columns.
+  After loading and clearing the dataset, it contains **[10222] rows x [8] columns**.

-• Give one sentence explaining what a missing rank (--) means in this dataset.
+• _Give one sentence explaining what a missing rank (--) means in this dataset._

-  A missing rank (--) means that the word does not appear in the corpus's top 5000 most frequest words used in constructing the dataset, and not that the word does not appear at all in that corpus.
+  A missing rank (--) means that the word does **not** appear in the corpus's top 5000 most frequest words used in constructing the dataset, and not that the word does not appear at all in that corpus.

-**1.2 Create a data dictionary**
+**_1.2 Create a data dictionary_**

 Code tasks